LovePDFs Blog

 E-signatures are legally binding in most jurisdictions, but there are important nuances.

 Are e-signatures as legally binding as pen on paper?
 In most of the world, including the US (under the ESIGN Act) and Europe (under eIDAS), the answer is a resounding yes.
-However, not all scenarios are created equal.
+However, not all scenarios are created equal, and understanding the tiers of electronic signatures can save you from trouble in regulated contexts.

 Basic vs. Advanced Signatures

-However, some highly regulated documents—like wills, property deeds, or court documents—may require an "Advanced" or "Qualified" Electronic Signature, which involves a cryptographic certificate issued by an official trusted authority to mathematically prove the signer's identity.
+However, some highly regulated documents — like wills, property deeds, or court documents — may require an "Advanced" or "Qualified" Electronic Signature, which involves a cryptographic certificate issued by an official trusted authority to mathematically prove the signer's identity and certify that the document hasn't been altered after signing.

 For 99% of daily business needs, our free, private drawing tool works perfectly and carries full legal weight.